Roskilde fjord is one of Denmark`s most historical fjords and close to Roskilde Viking Museum.

 When visiting the Roskilde fjord area, you will constantly be reminded of the incredible historical background.
 Traces of the past are visible everywhere along the shores of Roskilde Fjord.

-Back in time the trade in the Viking Age and the early Middle Ages often took place at sea.
+Back in time, the Viking Age trade and the early Middle Ages often took place at sea.
 It was one of Denmark’s most important towns, with the fjord providing the link to the outside world.

 At the end of the Viking Age, it was necessary to block the passage in Roskilde Fjord for enemy ships, and it tells all about the great importance and history of this Fjord.